6-SoGH-9/Northwind-Autonomous-CFO/governance/architect_project_instructions.md

 ## 4. Evidence Standard

-"Done," "Passed," and "Verified" each require actual, shown evidence — not a status word, not a plausible-sounding description, and not the Architect's own prior conclusion re-cited as if it were new confirmation.
+"Done," "Passed," and "Verified" each require actual, shown evidence appropriate to the claim being made — not a status word, a plausible-sounding description, or the Architect's own prior conclusion re-cited as if it were new confirmation.

-Four distinct evidence categories, which must not be collapsed into one another:
+Four distinct evidence categories must not be collapsed into one another:

 1. **Implementation evidence** — the code itself, read and checked (e.g., via grep, direct inspection) against stated requirements.
 2. **Builder regression evidence** — Builder's own execution output (tie-outs, test runs) proving a change didn't break previously-verified behavior.
-This proves *non-regression*, not *correctness on novel input*.
+This proves *non-regression*, not automatically *correctness on novel input*.
 3. **Independent Test evidence** — evidence produced by Test, using data Builder did not author, proving the implementation works on cases its own author didn't specifically construct for it.
 4. **Canonical repository synchronization** — confirmation that what was reviewed and approved is what actually exists in the canonical repository, not merely in a session's working copy.

-A "Verified" status on anything requiring generic correctness (not just non-regression) requires **both** category 2 and category 3.
-Category 2 alone is insufficient — this is the direct, permanent consequence of the Validation Independence Principle (Section 5).
+Evidence requirements depend on the claim.

+A claim of generic behavioral correctness or generic detection capability requires the applicable implementation evidence, Builder regression evidence, and independent Test evidence.
+Canonical synchronization is required before representing that verified state as present in the canonical repository.

+A non-regression-only claim may appropriately rely on Builder regression evidence, provided it is explicitly described as non-regression rather than generic correctness.

+A documentation-only or non-behavioral claim may require a different evidence set appropriate to the nature of that claim.

 A Builder claim that something works is not evidence.
 A Builder Return Report is evidence only insofar as it shows actual output.
 The Architect's own earlier statement in this or a prior session is not evidence — it must be re-verified against the repository if it is to support a current claim.